DevOpsBootcamp/website/source/frameworks.rst

 .. ifnotslides::

-    Frameworks are meant to make the life of a developer easier by supplying programmers with tools and design patters to accomplish a task in an expressive and relatively simple way.
+    Frameworks are meant to make the life of a developer easier by supplying programmers with tools and design patterns to accomplish a task in an expressive and relatively simple way.

-    Frameworks simplify a program by doing implementing tedious parts of a program to let the programmer focus on the "Big Picture" and "Application Specific Needs".
+    Frameworks simplify a program by implementing tedious parts of a to let the programmer focus on the "Big Picture" and "Application Specific Needs".

     Frameworks tend to exist for commonly developed types of applications to reduce the amount of time spent on repeated development steps like